myfriendtania/myfriendtania/README.md

 <!---------------------------------------------------------->

-## <p align="center"> Welcome to my GitHub page ##
+## <p align="center"> Welcome to my GitHub page </p> ##
-~ I started coding as a hobby when I was 15 and I changed up my friends' mySpace pages.
+<p align="center"> - I started coding as a hobby when I was 15 and I changed up my friends' mySpace pages.
-~ My partner is [Daniel JS](danieljs.io) and he's motivated me to grow and truly embrace the world of code.
+- My partner is [Daniel JS](danieljs.io) and he's motivated me to grow and truly embrace the world of code.
-~ I attended EL Centro Community College to receive and Associate's in Applied Science in Software Development.
+- I attended EL Centro Community College to receive and Associate's in Applied Science in Software Development.
-~ Looking to collaborate on growing my brand and hoping to help others with creating their websites ✨ </p>
+- Looking to collaborate on growing my brand and hoping to help others with creating their websites ✨ </p>

 <p align="center"> <img src="./cat-wink.gif" width="280" height="200"> </p>